Cruise only (Please call for flight options)

 San Cristóbal is the most easterly of the Galapagos islands, home to the provincial capital and second largest human settlement in the archipelago, Puerto Baquerizo Moreno.
 The fantastic wildlife includes fur seals, boobies and the endangered Chatham frigatebird.

 Your home from home

-Launching in 2020, Silver Origin will be the most luxurious ship in the Galapagos, purpose-built for this unique environment.
+Silversea's stunning new Silver Origin is the most luxurious ship in the Galapagos, purpose-built for this unique environment.

 What we love